 The project’s annually updated interactive mapping tool recognizes the spectrum of displacement—visualizing Chicago neighborhoods that are currently experiencing displacement-related challenges due to high and still rising housing costs as well as neighborhoods where recent market shifts may signal future displacement risk amid speculative investment activity.

-The tool is an important resource for housing and community development practitioners as it guides practical and proactive responses to preserving housing affordability at the neighborhood-level by bringing together the housing market and demographic information needed to evaluate the potential displacement risk in a neighborhood or surrounding a proposed project.
-This type of information is vital not only to informing conversations about the issue of gentrification and displacement in Chicago, but also to informing the development of market-specific policy interventions to mitigate displacement before it actually occurs.
+The tool is an important resource for housing and community development practitioners as it guides practical and proactive responses to preserving housing affordability at the neighborhood level by bringing together the housing market and demographic information needed to evaluate the potential displacement risk in a neighborhood or surrounding a proposed project.
+This type of information is vital not only to inform conversations about the issue of gentrification and displacement in Chicago but also to the development of market-specific policy interventions to mitigate displacement before it occurs.

 Mapping Displacement Pressure in Chicago Interactive Tool